tonghuikang/sutd-term4/OPTI/wk1-standardLP.md

 Feasible solutions are solutions that are feasible (duh?) - the solution satisfies all the constrains in the question.
 It may not be basic.

 (Intuitively), basic solutions are a solution where two constraints intercept.
 It may not need to be feasible.

+Basic and feasible solution is usually not optimal.

 (Quite understand the following, but need to do homework to confirm.)